 Astro Malaysia Holdings Berhad is a leading integrated consumer media entertainment group in Malaysia and Southeast Asia.
-Its main business are comprised of four key activities: Pay-TV, Radio, Publications and Digital Media.
+Its main business is comprised of four key activities: Pay-TV, Radio, Publications, and Digital Media.

 Axiata Group Berhad is one of the largest telecommunication companies in Asia with over 260 million customers.
 Axiata is involved in several mobile operators in Malaysia, Indonesia, Sri Lanka, Bangladesh, Cambodia, India and Singapore and non-mobile telecommunications operations in Pakistan.

 CIMB Group is a leading universal bank in ASEAN, one of the largest Asian investment banks and one of the world’s largest Islamic banks.
-Its provides services in consumer banking, commercial banking, wholesale banking, Islamic banking and asset management products and services.
+It provides services in consumer banking, commercial banking, wholesale banking, Islamic banking, and asset management products and services.